 This is just a simplistic generalization but, on the back-end, the most common stack I use is based on C#, .NET, Entity Framework, SQL Server/MySQL, Windows, and Azure.

-On a more subtle/basic level, I also built some simpler programs on languages & frameworks such as Grails, Node.js, Objective-C, Visual Basic, Perl, old ASP, and others.
+And at a more fundamental level, I also built some simpler programs on languages & frameworks such as Grails, Node.js, Objective-C, Visual Basic, Perl, old ASP, and others.

 My view around testing.